TGD-HW/tgmanGH/docs/Manual/CZ/TGM/TGMmini/md/mounting.en.md

-TGMmini se uchycuje na standarní DIN lištu 35&nbsp;mm pomocí dodávaného adaptéru.
+The TGMmini mounts to a standard 35&nbsp;mm DIN rail using the supplied adapter.

 ![TGZ-S-400-3/9 Mounting Front](../img/mounting1.png){: style="width:80%;" }